ibm-cloud-docs/codeengine/cmd_defs.md

 ## Function commands
 {: #cli-function}

-A function is a stateless code snippet that performs tasks in response to an HTTP request.
+A function is a stateless code snippet that performs tasks as it is invoked in response to an HTTP request.
 With IBM Code Engine functions, you can run your business logic in a scalable and serverless way.
 IBM Code Engine functions provide an optimized runtime environment to support low latency and rapid scale-out scenarios.
 Your function code can be written in a managed runtime that includes specific [Node.js or Python](/docs/codeengine?topic=codeengine-fun-runtime) versions.
 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `function` commands.